-The Mini Screen feature in the Home Screen is designed primarily to make it easy for you to check the settings in your VR3 and allow you to change any of the settings if necessary before you dive.
+The Mini Screen feature in the Home Screen is designed primarily to make it easy for you to check the settings in your VR and allow you to change any of the settings if necessary before you dive.
+The mini screen shows a small version of the actual menu you will go to by selecting <GO>.
+All menu screens can me activated by doing along hold on the right button when the menu icon is displayed.

 A short push on either the right or left switch will allow you to move through the mini screens one by one.
-A short push of both switches <GO> will expand whichever mini screen is currently showing and allow you to change settings within the screen.
+Again, a short push of both switches <GO> will expand whichever mini screen is currently showing and allow you to change settings within the screen.